This game is rated PEGI 12

 Phoenix Wright: Ace Attorney: Spirit Of Justice

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Phoenix Wright Ace Attorney or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Phoenix Wright Ace Attorney in how they play or their theme.
 These are good alternative games to Phoenix Wright Ace Attorney, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.